 Problem

-Staffing shortages and limited visibility to patient care needs resulted in inefficient operations, which impacted their ability to care for more patients.
+Staffing shortages and limited visibility to patient care needs resulted in inefficient operations in the hospitals, which impacted their ability to care for more patients.
 Resources were not properly utilized or shared across units, leading to staff being allocated to areas of less need.
 This impacted staff satisfaction and also resulted in leaders overprotecting resources and limiting collaboration to protect the resources they were given.

 The organization attempted to address this imbalance by moving patients to where staff was allocated, which reduced patient satisfaction, disrupted the continuity of care, and reduced capacity due to delays and unexpected bottlenecks while moving patients.